Malbec: Argentina’s Signature Wine

 In blended wines, Malbec is frequently combined with other popular Argentinean varieties, especially Cabernet Sauvignon, Syrah and Bonarda.

-Visitors to Argentina can find delicious unique Malbec blends they won’t be able to find at home.
+Visitors to Argentina can find delicious unique Malbec blends they won’t be able to find at home for bargain prices.

 —by Dan Colasimone;/ Cover photo: Ian L.

-To learn more about Argentine wine including Malbec, check out an affordable wine tour while visiting Mendoza or book a professional tasting while in Buenos Aires.
+To learn more about Argentine wine including Malbec, check out this amazing and affordable wine tour while visiting Mendoza or book a professional tasting while in Buenos Aires.

 ⇒ Book the Wine & Empanada Palermo Soho Tour online now